 For more information, please click here to visit the Fáilte Ireland COVID-19 Safety Charter +

 Kerry’s Safe Destination Programme is run by Kerry County Council and supported by Fáilte Ireland, the Irish Hotels Federation and the Kerry Tourism Industry Federation.

-Building on pioneering work done in 2020 to ensure that Kerry was the safest and cleanest of destinations to visit and stay, an updated programme is running in 2021 where business premises whose staff have completed the bespoke Kerry training course will receive the ‘Safe Destination 2021’ mark and also qualify for the Fáilte Ireland COVID-19 Safety Charter.
+Building on pioneering work done in 2020 to ensure that Kerry was the safest and cleanest of destinations to visit and stay, an updated programme was rolled out in 2021 where business premises whose staff have completed the bespoke Kerry training course received the ‘Safe Destination 2021’ mark and also qualified for the Fáilte Ireland COVID-19 Safety Charter.

 The programme focuses on training for tourism and hospitality staff and a ‘Safer Spaces’ programme for streets, shops and public spaces.

 COVID-19 in Ireland – What you need to know